brendenwest/it122/1_intro_to_node/notes.rst

 - Docs at https://docs.npmjs.com/
 - Some key npm modules:
     - express - framework to handle web requests
+    - express-handlebars - template handler
     - cheerio - server side JQuery for parsing html files
     - async - for organizing asynchronous tasks
     - lodash - functional javascript utilities

 npm packages
 ####
-All npm modules have a package.json file that describes the module Rules for package.json at https://docs.npmjs.com/files/package.json
+All npm modules have a package.json file that describes the module.
+- Rules for package.json at https://docs.npmjs.com/files/package.json
-- Packages are installed with - npm install <PACKAGE_NAME>
+- node modules are installed with:

+    $ npm install <MODULE_NAME>

+- modules can be installed and package.json updated at the same time:

+    $ npm install --save <MODULE_NAME>

-- Packages can be installed locally (in a node_modules sub-directory of the current folder) or globally.
+- modules can be installed locally (in a node_modules sub-directory of the current folder) or globally.
 The latter are accessible for all node applications on the computer.
-- Be sure to update .gitignore file to exclude node-modules directory
+- Be sure to update the **.gitignore** file to exclude node-modules directories

 Useful npm commands:
 ****
 - npm init - create a package.json file
 - npm config list - show my Nodejs configuration
 - npm list [global] - show what modules I have installed
-- npm search <package> - search for packages by name
+- npm search <module> - search for modules by name
-- npm install <options> <package>@<version>
+- npm install <options> <module>@<version>
+- npm install --save <module>
-- npm install -save <package>
+- npm install --save-dev <module> - install module as a **dev** dependency
-- npm install -g <package>
+- npm install -g <module>
-- npm update <package> - update a package already installed. <package> must be listed as a dependency in package.json
+- npm update <module> - update a module already installed. <module> must be listed as a dependency in package.json

 Sample Exercises
 ####